Cybersecurity

 As opposed to searching for the characteristics of malware—which can be hidden or changed to something unrecognizable—as a traditional protection service would, MDR monitors the processes of every endpoint, recognizing deviations from the norm and responding.

 Finally, we have persistence detection.
-“Persistence” refers to a modern hacking process, whereby cybercriminals gain access to your systems and wait for the opportune moment to strike by lingering silently in the background undetected.
+“Persistence” refers to a modern hacking process whereby cybercriminals gain access to your systems and wait for the opportune moment to strike by lingering silently in the background undetected.

 This solution uses advanced technology to sniff out bad actors hiding in plain sight by collecting information and activity associated with persistent mechanisms that evade other cybersecurity technologies.